 Testing TensorFlow Lite (C++ API)

-C API can be used from C++ code.
-However, TensorFlow Lite has C++ API as well.
-Make sure you have installed GNU C++ compiler:
+The C API can be used within C++ code.
+However, TensorFlow Lite also provides a dedicated C++ API.
+Make sure that the GNU C++ compiler is installed:

 sudo apt install -y g++